Dental Crowns & Bridges in Langley2025-03-08T23:27:44+00:00

 The Dental Crown Procedure

-The dental crown procedure typically involves two visits.
-During the first visit, your dentist will prepare the tooth by removing any decay and shaping it to fit the crown.
-An impression of your tooth will be taken to create a custom crown.
-A temporary crown will be placed while your permanent crown is being made.
+The crown procedure typically takes place over two visits.
+During the first visit, your dentist will prepare the affected tooth by removing any decay and reshaping it to accommodate the crown.
+An impression of your tooth is then taken to create a custom crown, and a temporary crown is placed to protect the prepared tooth.
+In the second visit, the temporary crown is removed and your custom crown is securely cemented in place, adjusted for a perfect fit.
+This two-step process ensures that your new crown not only restores function but also matches your natural smile.

 In the second visit, the temporary crown is removed, and the custom crown is securely placed and adjusted for a perfect fit.